gh, we saw

 in 1877 adjacent to the facilities on the hill.
 In January, 1933, the

-Nazi SA-troops (
+Nazi SA-troops (Sturmabteilung,

 storm troops) used the boiler and engine rooms of the tower as one of